Don-Haagen/Don-Haagen.github.io/_posts/2020-07-05-career-conversations.md

 1. What is actually happening now?
    - In regards to progressing on the goal
 2. What stops you from achieving your goal?
-   - Listen on their language.
+   - Listen to their language.
 Is it external blockers or is it themselves that is the blocker?
    - Depending on what they answer it might be necessary to dig deeper in order to understand
      - What effect does this have?
      - How do you know that this is accurate?